If you are coming to the Scottish Highlands and planning on driving here are some things you need to know.

 Highlands Weather Conditions

-We definitely get the weather in the Highlands so it’s something to be mindful of when planning a journey.
+We get the weather in the Highlands so it’s something to be mindful of when planning a journey.

 The weather can be challenging in winter and early Spring months with snow, ice and lower temperatures.
 This can affect the A9, particularly including coming up from Perth where there are two higher points in the road Slochd and Drummochter.